-A map of the City's floodplains is included below.
+A map of the City's floodplains is included in the full Plan in the Appendix.
 When compared to the HUD AFFH low poverty maps, there is no indication of low- to moderate-income individuals being disproportionately impacted by natural hazard risk.
 Rather, floodplains cross the entire City and has the potential to impact all residents, rather than a specific group.